zzamboni/zzamboni.org/content/code/ox-leanpub.md

 {{< leanpubbook book="emacs-org-leanpub" style="float:right" height="380" >}}

-[Ox-leanpub](https://github.com/zzamboni/ox-leanpub) is a [Leanpub](https://leanpub.com/) book exporter for Org mode.
-It allows you to write your material entirely in Org mode, and manages the production of the files and directories needed for Leanpub to render your book.
+A [Leanpub](https://leanpub.com/) book exporter for Org mode.
+Allows writing the book entirely in Org mode, and generates the Leanpub manuscript.
 I use this package to publish [my books](https://leanpub.com/u/zzamboni).

 For a comprehensive introduction to publishing with Org mode and Leanpub, check out my book [Publishing with Emacs, Org-mode and Leanpub](https://leanpub.com/emacs-org-leanpub)!